mroughan/aleph-zero-heroes/content/posts/post_mcu_timeline1.md

 draft: false
 ---

+# Intro

 I talked about the Marvel Cinematic Universe (MCU) and why it's interesting in a [previous post](/posts/post_mcu1/).
 Have a read if you want to get started on this.
 Today I want to talk about a way of visualising the relationships between the characters and the movies in a *timeline* (shown above).

-And as a minor note, I just saw *Captain Marvel*, which is brilliant, but required a few last minute alterations to the timeline.
+I've been working on this for a while, so it's possible you saw a previous version.
+My aim was to get this out on the release of *Captain Marvel*, and I thought I had it down.
+Then I saw the movie, which is brilliant, but required a few last minute alterations to the timeline, so slight delay here to get the final version up.

 # Visualising the MCU